AL SHORTA DRAW BLANK AGAINST BAGHDAD S.C. IN DULL GROUP 1 ENCOUNTER

 Al Shorta, top of Group 2, are now six points ahead of Baghdad S.C., who are in second, with Al Shorta having played eight games and Baghdad S.C. having played ten.
 Duhok are in third place with fifteen points from eight games (seven fewer than the Police) and Al Shorta only need to finish in the top four of the group to advance to the final stage.

-ALAA AND DHIRGHAM ENSURE AL SHORTA DEFEAT AL MINAA AGAIN AND REMAIN IN FIRST PLACE
+ALAA AND DHURGHAM ENSURE AL SHORTA DEFEAT AL MINAA AGAIN AND REMAIN IN FIRST PLACE

 After just eight minutes, Alaa Abdul-Zahra bagged his third goal of the season, glancing a great header over the 'keeper and into the net from Mahdi Kareem's cross.